 Check your rope size.
 A rope that is either too short or too long forces you to alter your jumping.

 Step on the center of the rope.
 Are the handles around your heart?
 For most when the handle is at the heart level, the rope can clear their feet and their head with little elbow action.
 I have long arms and short legs.
 I need to adapt.
-You may have to do that same.
+You may have to do the same.

 Listen For The Sound